← Guides

 4. Review the batch and authorise payment

-This is not fully automated — it still requires someone to log in to FNB and authorise the payment.
+This is not fully automated.
+It still requires someone to log in to FNB and authorise the payment.
 But it eliminates re-entering payment details manually and reduces a multi-step manual process to a file upload and an authorisation click.

 Transaction references